ivanursul/ivanursul/_posts/2024-01-01-developing_a_high_accuracy_fall_detection_device.markdown

 ### Raspberry Pi Zero 2W

 I chose the Raspberry Pi Zero 2W due to its small form factor, low power consumption, and sufficient computational capabilities for running lightweight deep learning models.
-Its compact size makes it ideal for wearable applications.
+Its compact size makes it ideal for wearable applications, allowing the device to be conveniently integrated into daily use.
+That said, I will be exploring other Single Board Computers (SBCs) and microcontrollers in the future.

 ### MPU-9265 Sensor